The following guidelines will be followed when re-opening Soccer fields, Sports Complexes and Multipurpose fields.

 - At this time, everyone must wear a face mask while inside the soccer venue.
 This includes spectators, volunteers, coaches, and referees.

 - Masks for players and referees* may be removed once they arrive at their game field during pre-game warmup and the duration of their game.
-Masks must be put back on immediately post-game.*
+Masks must be put back on immediately post-game and as they exit the park.

 Golf carts will only be used for staff and emergency transport.
 Convenience transportation service will not be available.